codeforaotearoa/codeforaotearoa.github.io/_entries/03 Laying the Groundwork/defining-goals.md

   - What makes Open Data important for your agency?
   - What would a successful Open Data initiative look like?
   - What existing needs and priorities does your organisation have, that can be supported by Open Data?

+For example:
+Public trust and confidence and being able to work closely with well-informed communities are two things critical to Police.
+Open data is now a key contributor to Police achieving both these goals.